Integrating Services

 [ ] Handle

-Idempotency-Keyto prevent duplicate processing - [ ] Return appropriate status codes (422 for bad input, 503 for transient issues)
+Signatureheader on every request (reject if absent, stale, or invalid) - [ ] Return the right status codes (422 for bad input, 503 for transient issues)

-- [ ] Keep response bodies focused on what downstream steps need
+- [ ] Keep response bodies focused on what downstream steps actually need

 - [ ] Make compensation endpoints idempotent